BIOP/ijp-imagetoatlas/qupath_analysis.md

 This script can also be run in batch.

+## Analysis in QuPath

+You can use the scripts developed by [@enassar](https://github.com/enassar) and [@nickdelgrosso](https://github.com/nickdelgrosso) in this repository: https://github.com/nickdelgrosso/ABBA-QuPath-utility-scripts in order to automate cell detection and export.

 ## Display results in 3D

 To be done... combining [PaQuo](https://paquo.readthedocs.io/en/latest/quickstart.html) and [BrainRender](https://github.com/brainglobe/brainrender) looks like the best option for this task.

+##